What are the Six Types of Conflict in Fiction? (with Examples)

 What is conflict in fiction?

-In a nutshell, the conflict of a book is a struggle between two opposing forces, and it starts when something stands in the way of a character and their goals.
-It’s the gap between what they want and what they have.
+Simply put, the conflict of a book is a struggle between two opposing forces.
+It starts when something stands in the way of a character and their goals.
 In other words:

 CHARACTER + WANT + OBSTACLE = CONFLICT

-This might sound overly simple, but almost all of the great books in the world are born from this formula: a protagonist desperately wants something, but can't get it.
-One of the major tensions in Great Expectations, for instance, sees Pip yearning to be a gentleman in the face of an upper class that frowns on social ascension.
+This might sound overly simple, but almost all of the great stories in the world are born from this formula: a protagonist desperately wants something, but can't get it.
+Simply take a look at these famous examples for proof:

-In the broad scheme of the narrative arc, the seeds of tension are planted in the book's exposition.
+Authors tend to plant the seeds of tension in the exposition of the book's narrative arc.
 This then gets the ball rolling for the rest of the book: CONFLICT + ACTION = (you guessed it) STORY.

 How does conflict affect character?

 Conflict shows us truths about who we are.
 Imagine a situation where Character A accidentally stabs and kills a man through a curtain, for instance.
-Does the character immediately go to the authorities and report what they did?
-Or do they drag the body to hide somewhere (à la Hamlet)?
+Does the character now:

+Conflict forces characters to act in ways that reveal themselves.
 That said, conflicts don’t need to be violent or set on a grand scale.
 They could revolve around the relationship between two characters — or stem from one character’s private desire to start an alpaca farm, instead of going to college.
-In all cases, it should force characters to act in ways that reveal themselves.
-A well-written conflict will make the protagonist confront their fears and bring their values into focus.
+Just remember that a well-written internal conflict or external conflict will always make the protagonist confront their fears and bring their values into focus.

 Don’t write conflict just for conflict’s sake